Vinnie-tec/Vinnie-tec/README.md

 # Hi there 👋

-I am Agboola Vincent.
-I am from Nigeria🌍.
-I am an experienced web developer skilled in Full-Stack Wweb Development, Javascript and its frameworks(React, Nodejs).

-I major in Industrial Mathematics in [Federal University of Technology, Akure(FUTA)](https://www.futa.edu.ng/), Nigeria🎒.

-I am an Open Source Enthusiast focusing on Front-end projects and as well as back-end projects.
+## Welcome to my world of Web Development wizardry! 🌟

+I'm Agboola Vincent, hailing from the vibrant land of Nigeria 🌍.
+With a strong foundation in Industrial Mathematics from the prestigious [Federal University of Technology, Akure (FUTA)](https://www.futa.edu.ng/), I've embarked on an exhilarating journey as a seasoned web developer.

+### My expertise spans across the entire spectrum of Full-Stack Web Development, with a particular flair for JavaScript, typescript and its myriad frameworks including React, next.js and Node.js. 🚀

+As an ardent advocate for open-source initiatives, I'm passionately engaged in crafting captivating front-end experiences and robust back-end solutions. 💻 Let's collaborate and bring your digital dreams to life!

 ---